page title icon Fidelcrest Review – Rules, Pros, Cons & Promos (2023)

 Overview

-• Highest profit splits in the industry Fidelcrest pays out 80–90% of profits to funded traders.
-It doesn’t get any better than that.
+- High profit splits — Fidelcrest paid out 80–90% of profits to funded traders.
+It doesn’t get much better than that.

-• Rapid funding Fidelcrest has no minimum trading days for either stage of its evaluation.
-It is actually possible to pass both phases in one day.
+- Rapid funding — Fidelcrest had no minimum trading days for either stage of its evaluation.
+It was actually possible to pass both phases in one day.

-• Earn money during evaluation — If you pass the second stage of your evaluation, you will receive a bonus payout, up to $30,000.
+- Earn money during evaluation — If you pass the second stage of your evaluation, you will receive a bonus payout, up to $30,000.
+(UPDATE: This was promised, but I didn’t hear of a single trader that ever received it)

-• Best prop trading firm for crypto — Fidelcrest offers more options for trading crypto than any other prop firm.
+- Best prop trading firm for crypto — Fidelcrest offered more options for trading crypto than any other prop firm.

 Cons